jchris/FacebookLogin/README.md

 ## Remember

-You have to set your BundleID on the Facebook App manger.
+You have to set your Xcode BundleID on the Facebook App manger.

-##
+## Please

+If you have something similar on Android, consider sending a pull request so we can add this plugin to the registry.